 General¶

 The MLPotential engine in the Amsterdam Modeling Suite can calculate the potential energy surface using several different types of machine learning (ML) potentials.
-To use the ML potentials, you need to first separately install them.
+To use ML potentials, first install them separately.

 The supported models can be found on the page Models & Backends.